 Medication Summary

-The primary goal of medical treatment for angioedema is to reduce and prevent swelling.
-To reduce discomfort and complication are equally important.
-Most medicine used in treating urticaria and anaphylaxis is also used in the management of many types of angioedema.
+The primary goal of medical therapy for angioedema is to reduce and prevent swelling.
+Reducing discomfort and minimizing complications are also extremely important goals.
+Most of the drugs used for urticaria and anaphylaxis are also used for many types of angioedema.

-In histamine-mediated angioedema, antihistamines are often used as the first-line treatment.
-Corticosteroids can be used in severe cases of this form of the disease.
-(Outpatient treatment should avoid long-term corticosteroid use.)
+In histamine-mediated angioedema, second-generation antihistamines are often first-line treatment.
+Corticosteroids can be used in severe cases of this form of the disease, but long-term use of these agents should be avoided in outpatient treatment.

-Antihistamines do not work for patients with bradykinin-mediated angioedema, and cortical steroids have limited or no value.
-Agents used in the treatment of this form of edema include fresh frozen plasma, antifibrinolytics, C1-INH, ecallantide, and icatibant.
+Antihistamines do not work for patients with bradykinin-mediated angioedema, and corticosteroids have limited or no value in this type of angioedema.
+However, fresh frozen plasma (FFP), antifibrinolytics, C1 esterase inhibitor (C1-INH), ecallantide, and icatibant can be used to manage bradykinin-mediated angioedema.

 Class Summary